 The striker still won two league titles and scored 42 goals in 124 appearances before joining Everton in 2008.

-A record of 118 goals in 292 appearances is a pretty good return on a £13million investment.
+A record of 118 goals in 292 appearances was a pretty good return on a £13million investment.

 Not to mention the £80million United got for him when selling him to Real Madrid in 2009.